jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

     - Declarators: specifies
         - The name and pointering in a declaration (and type names in certain cases).
 Basically the part of the declaration that the specifiers do not cover.
             - Name
-            - Pointers: pointer, reference, array, pointer to any member of a type (ClassName::\*)
+            - Pointers: pointer, reference, array, pointer to any member of a type (ClassName`::*`)
             - Type names: in conversions, sizeof, new, function prototypes, typedefs
         - Initialization
             - Pointers to const objects